ghc/ghc/doc/user-settings.md

 # User settings

-Users can customise Hadrian by specifying user build settings in file `src/Settings/User.hs`.
+You can customise Hadrian by specifying user build settings in file `src/Settings/User.hs`.
 Here we document currently supported settings.

 ## Build directory

-Hadrian puts build results into `_build` directory by default, which is controlled by `buildRootPath`:
+Hadrian puts build results into `_build` directory by default, which is specified by `buildRootPath`:
 ```haskell
 -- | All build artefacts are stored in 'buildRootPath' directory.
 buildRootPath :: FilePath